ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "I worked on this building in the early nineties."

-Hero removed the towel from his eyes and used it to wipe a circle on the window between them.
+Hero removed the towel from his eyes and used it to wipe a circle on the tall window between them.
 Alex could now see the overcast sky and dense streets twenty stories below.

-"I designed the horizontal beams over the gap, twelve stories high," said Hero, switching to English and pointing out a moulding below.
+"I designed the horizontal beams over that gap, twelve stories high," said Hero, switching to English and pointing out a moulding below.
 "They are wide enough to walk across.
-No one will walk across, but people will imagine."
+No one will ever walk across, but people will imagine."

 "Important," said Alex.

-Hero asked Alex how his college essays were going, and Alex told him that he really just wanted to keep learning Mandarin, maybe spend a year studying at Beijing Normal University.
-It was distasteful to think about going back to study Communications in the United States, so that he could work at a media company someday.

-Hero didn't say much.

 "Why did you study architecture?" asked Alex.

 "Being an architect is romantic," said Hero.

-Alex followed Hero out of the steam room.
-His skin felt clammy.
+Alex followed Hero out of the steam room, his skin suddenly becoming clammy.
 They entered a blue-tiled room of baths, some cold and some hot.

-The mood was similar to the baths in Yangmingshan but without the odd, soft sulphur water and worn facilities.

 Hero grabbed a pot of gritty soap and a sponge and pointed to a vaulted chamber.
 He turned on a heavy flow of water from an overhead faucet.